zaryabdev/Framer-Projects/Tayler Hughes.md

 -   FAQ answer text to light gray ✅
 -   Add navigations at footer ✅
 -   Add work showcase title and view project link
--   Add navigation buttons to user reviews chat section (optoional)
+-   🎨 Add navigation buttons to user reviews chat section (optoional)
--   Change scrollbar styles (optional)
+-   🎨 Change scrollbar styles (optional)
--   Add border and shadows to case studies images (low priority)
+-   Add border and shadows to case studies images
 -   Use 'Albert Sans' font only
 -   Reduce padding for mobile as much as possible for
     -   Pricing